UNDP / UNFPA / UNOPS

-Information Note About the Executive Board of UNDP, UNFPA and UNOPS
+Information note on the Executive Board of UNDP, UNFPA and UNOPS

 The Executive Board of UNDP, UNFPA and UNOPS, comprised of 36 members, was created by General Assembly resolution 48/162 of 20 December 1993.
 The Executive Board superceded the 48-member Governing Council on 1 January 1994.